Shelby County v. Holder: Legislative responses

 According to congressional Democrats, Shelby County v.
 Holder gave states more leeway to pass even more restrictive voting laws.
 In February 2019, congressional Democrats therefore introduced the Voting Rights Advancement Act of 2019 (H.R.
 4 in the 116th Congress), which would restore the Voting Rights Act's preclearance provision, requiring certain jurisdictions to secure federal approval before enacting voting changes.
 Alabama, California, Florida, Georgia, Louisiana, Mississippi, New York, North Carolina, South Carolina, Texas, and Virginia were predicted to be covered by the act.
 Since 2013, 19 states have implemented restrictive voter identification laws, closed polling places, and shortened early voting periods, according to U.S. Representative Terri Sewell.
 U.S. Senator Patrick Leahy added:In the wake of Shelby County—which gutted Section 5 of the Voting Right Acts and consequently crippled the federal government's ability to prevent discriminatory changes to state voting laws—states have unleashed this torrent of voter suppression schemes.
 Because of a single, misguided, 5 to 4 decision, the federal government can no longer effectively serve as a shield against disenfranchisement operations targeting minorities and the disadvantaged across the country.
 The proliferation of threats to the right to vote in the wake of Shelby County makes it unmistakably clear why we need the full protections of the Voting Rights Act.
 That is why I am introducing the Voting Rights Advancement Act of 2019 to restore Section 5 of the Voting Rights Act, improve and modernize that landmark legislation, and provide the federal government with other critical tools to combat this full-fledged assault on the franchise.
-The proposed bill was later referred to as "the Democrat Politician Protection Act" by Mitch McConnell.
+Senator Mitch McConnell later called the proposed bill "the Democrat Politician Protection Act".

 Automatic voter registration as a prerequisite for voting was approved in 16 states and the District of Columbia as of June 2019.
-The Brennan Center for Justice argues automatic voter registration does not only "increase registration rates, clean up the voter rolls, and save states money", but is also "a new way forward that can help to open access to the franchise and improve American democracy.
+The Brennan Center for Justice argues automatic voter registration would not only "increase registration rates, clean up the voter rolls, and save states money", but is also "a new way forward that can help to open access to the franchise and improve American democracy.
 Particularly at a time when many states have enacted restrictive voting laws and voter turnout has hit record lows".

+In 2021, during the 117th Congress, the bill was renamed the John Lewis Voting Rights Act, in honor of the Congressman after his death on July 17, 2020.
+Despite several attempts that have included passage in the House of Representatives, the bill has never been passed and signed into law.